Gambling Industry News & Legal Updates

 - Personal Function License

 As the name suggests the PML is for managers and supervisors and the PFL is for all other grades of personnel who perform non-management functions.
-Anyone who is not directly involved with gambling operations such as cleaners, bar and waiting staff or receptionists do not require a license.
+Anyone who is not directly involved with gambling operations such as cleaners, bar and waiting staff, or receptionists does not require a license.

 For online gambling operators, only key personnel are required to be licensed.
 This will generally be the operations manager and heads of key departments such as gaming etc. All other personnel at online gambling operations including customer service, do not require a UK gambling license.